How to Select the Right Location to Invest in a House of Multiple Occupation

 [23.28] Check these datasets, and then prioritise them however you wish.

-[23.32] Personally, I prioritised yield, demand, competition, supply, and population, and that’s why we’ve ended up with this purple highlighted locations, and then ended up with a top 5 priority list.
+[23.32] Personally, I prioritised yield, demand, competition, supply, and population, and that's why we've ended up with these purple highlighted locations, and then ended up with a top 5 priority list.

 [23.57] It would be great to hear how you're getting on.

-[24.06] Any questions as you progress, I’m more than happy to help, so feel free to send them across, email me across, or drop them below this video.
+[24.06] Any questions as you progress, I'm more than happy to help, so feel free to send them across.